AGRIBUS 7057 - Trends & Issues in the World Food System

 General Course Information

-Course Code AGRIBUS 7057 Course Trends & Issues in the World Food System Coordinating Unit Centre for Global Food and Resources Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description Constantly evolving market forces and ever changing local, national, regional and international policies influence food and agricultural systems.
-At the same time, continually evolving socioeconomic trends shape and influence public policies.
-An important aim of this course is to explore, research, and analyse how key change agents and public policies impact on businesses, firms, households, producers, retailers, traders, consumers and governments.
-Issues we address include economic development, growth, trade, technology, food safety, nutrition, health, diet, intellectual property rights, environment, finance, supermarkets and risk.
-This seminar based course motivates students to grapple with the same kinds of decisions and dilemmas policy makers and business leaders confront.
-Students both absorb information, strategies and concepts and practice teamwork skills to resolve complex issues.
+Course Code AGRIBUS 7057 Course Trends & Issues in the World Food System Coordinating Unit Centre for Global Food and Resources Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Taught as an intensive Available for Study Abroad and Exchange Y Course Description Constantly evolving market forces, socioeconomic trends local, national and international policies transform food systems in diverse and complex ways.
+An important aim of this course is to explore, research, and analyse how these socioeconomic trends and public policies impact on businesses, global corporations, households, producers, retailers, consumers and governments.
+Issues we address include economic development, growth, trade, climate change, technology, food safety, nutrition, health, diet, intellectual property rights, resource management, finance, retail markets and risk.
+This seminar-based course requires students to grapple with the same kinds of decisions and dilemmas policy makers and business leaders confront.
+Students assess information, evaluate strategies and practice teamwork skills to resolve complex issues.
 Students learn to examine the connection between the diverse parts and the whole of a particular issue.
 The course is designed to help students write effectively and communicate their ideas with clarity.

-5) Acquire a global perspective on how businesses, governments and NGOs adapt to evolving agricultural and food systems.
+- apply a global perspective to evaluating how businesses, governments and international organisations adapt to evolving agricultural and food systems;